RikkuX491/phase-2-lecture-2-state-and-events/README.md

 ## Introduction

 Today we'll continue to build our app for the pet adoption center, Flatapets, that displays a list of pets available for adoption at this pet adoption center.
-We will be adding a feature to this app that...
-We will be using the concepts learned in this lecture to build out this app.
+We will be adding a feature to this app that will allow the user to click the favorite button below the image of each pet to favorite it.
+We will also be adding a feature that will allow the user to search for pets by their name.
+We will be using the concepts learned in this lecture to build out these new features in this app.

 ## Setup